Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

-If you are open minded, creative and have a desire to explore arts in all its forms – poetry, singing and drama, as well as visual arts – then the Arts in Education course is for you.
+If you are open-minded, creative and have a desire to explore learning through the arts in all forms – whether visual arts, poetry, music, singing and drama – then the Arts in Education course is for you.

 As well as enriching our understanding of culture, the arts have huge potential in improving the quality of education and transforming lives.